 Hearings are conducted by the RRB.
 Eligibility for a RRB hearing can be triggered when there is a rent increase of more than 7%, or there are two or more rent increases within a 12-month period (whose combined total exceeds 7%) for a rental unit on a parcel with at least two rental units.
 Exempted from this ordinance are single-family residences, duplexes where one of the units is owner occupied, and condominiums and townhomes where the landlord doesn't own and rent 2+ units in the same complex.
-Mobile home rentals are eligible, but owner-occupied mobile homes that are leasing the space or pad below it, do not qualify.
+Mobile home rentals are eligible, but owner-occupied mobile homes that are leasing the space or pad below do not qualify.

-FY 2022-2023 RRO
+FY 2023-2024 RRO

-In FY 2022-2023 (July 1, 2022 - June 30, 2023), the City contracted with ECHO Housing to assist with tenant/landlord issues and inquiries, including those around the City's RRO.
-ECHO Housing reported that 20 households reached out to them to request a RRB hearing.
+In FY 2023-2024 (July 1, 2023 - June 30, 2024), the City contracted with ECHO Housing to assist with tenant/landlord issues and inquiries, including those around the City's RRO.
+ECHO Housing received requests for RRB hearings from 24 households.